tap-ir/tap-ir.github.io/README.md

 ![Overview](overview.jpg)

-The main window of the UI is composed of a [toolbar](http://tap-ir.github.io/#/?id=tool-bar), and different tabset and [window](http://tap-ir.github.io/#/?id=window).
+The main window of the UI is composed of a [toolbar](http://tap-ir.github.io/#/?id=toolbar), and different tabsets and [windows](http://tap-ir.github.io/#/?id=window).

-## Tool bar
+## Toolbar

-The toolbar is on the top of main window, it's composed of a serie of buttons.
+The toolbar is on the top of the main window, it's composed of a serie of buttons.
 ![Toolbar](toolbar.jpg)

 ### Launching new window

-By default when you connect to the web ui one of each type of window (browser, search, timeline, tasks, plugins) is already launched.
+By default when you connect to the web ui, one of each type of window (browser, search, timeline, tasks, plugins) is already launched.
 If you need you can click one of the corresponding toolbar button to create a new window of that type.
 This is handy to compare some directories, or keep the result of a launched search or timeline.
 When a new window is launched it will be added to the current tab group.
 If needed you can detab and [move](https://tap-ir.github.io/#/?id=moving-window) the window.